LennartFr/hyperlab20181018/README.md

 # Hyperledger Fabric workshop in Fremont.
 10/24/2018

-## Hyperledger Fabric in a nutshell: (https://www.youtube.com/watch?v=7EpPrSJtqZU&feature=youtu.be)
+## Hyperledger Fabric in a nutshell:
 An enterprize grade distributed ledger based on Blockchain technologies that uses Smart Contracts to enforce trust between parties.
+Source: (https://www.youtube.com/watch?v=7EpPrSJtqZU&feature=youtu.be)

 ## Let's take a look at a simple Hyperledger Fabric business network